MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 1. Start the Bot Framework Emulator.

-2. Click **Open Bot** on the Emulator's **Welcome** tab.
+1. Click **Open Bot** on the Emulator's **Welcome** tab.

-3. Enter your bot's URL, which is the URL of the local port, with /api/messages added to the path, typically `http://localhost:3978/api/messages`.
+1. Enter your bot's URL, which is the URL of the local port, with /api/messages added to the path, typically `http://localhost:3978/api/messages`.

    <!--This is the same process in the Emulator for all three languages.-->
    ![open a bot screen](../media/python/quickstart/open-bot.png)

-4. Then click **Connect**.
+1. Then click **Connect**.

-   Send a message to your bot, and the bot will respond back with a message.
+   Send a message to your bot, and the bot will respond back.

    > [!div class="mx-imgBorder"]
    > ![Emulator running](../media/emulator-v4/cs-quickstart.png)